aurianegbt/LassoSAMBA/README.md

 save(headerTypes,file="data/simulationFiles/FilesGaussianPasin/headerTypes.RData")
 ```

-# lasso-SAMBA algorithm for a replicates
+# lasso-SAMBA algorithm for a replicate

 To build the model, we will use Monolix software [[5]](#5) and the Rsmlx package [[6]](#6) (containing implemented SAMBA algorithm [[7]](#7)) from which we had several other function to enable our lasso approach.
 ``` r